Employer Information: Terminated Employee Refund Information

 If a member wishes to rescind a refund after their application has been received and before payment is processed, the request to nullify the refund must be made in writing.

-If a member wishes to rescind a refund after receiving a check, the check must be returned, un-cashed and submit a written request to re-establish their service.
+If a member receives a refund by check and wishes to rescind the refund, the check must be returned un-cashed, and a written request submitted to re-establish their service.

 Termination and Peach State Reserves (PSR) Accounts

 This below information is for members who are leaving state employment.
 Members transferring between agencies are not eligible to take a payment from their PSR retirement account.